jeeeem/lvim/README.md

   - Integrate chezmoi tool
   - research which is better asyncrun.vim vs overseer.nvim

+  - Vim
+    - how to search for a specific line numbers and return the searched number of words

 - General
   - configure tmp-tabnine to use different OS
   - On treesitter on spellchecker